QuentinRa/blog.quentinra.dev/tools/doxygen/docs/tags/structure.md

 /*!
 * \typedef NEW_NAME
 * \struct NAME
-* \brief brief description of this struct
+* \brief a brief description of this struct
 *
 * ...
 *